 - Take a guided bike tour around town with the Philly Bike Tour Company.
 One of the most popular offerings is its two-hour River Loop Tour, which takes riders along the Schuylkill River Trail.
 It’s a great way to spot additional options for the top things to do in Philadelphia, Pa.

 - Take a tour of the Eastern State Penitentiary, an imposing castle-like former prison that once counted Al Capone as an inmate.
 Visitors can learn about the facility’s extensive history via a self-guided audio tour.
+The penitentiary also offers hands-on history lessons where guests can learn how to open cell doors or the massive front gate.
+The site is reportedly haunted, and a spectacularly spooky setup in October gives some credence to the myth.
+Terror Behind the Walls transforms the penitentiary into a one-of-a-kind haunt with multiple attractions set up among the cellblocks.

 Eastern State Penitentiary